CodeLinaro-mirror/la_platform_external_stg/README.md

 The ABI diff tool, `stgdiff`, supports multiple reporting options.

+STG has a versioned native file format.
+Older formats can be read and rewritten as the latest.

+NOTE: STG is under active developement.
+Tool arguments and behaviour are subject to change.

 ## Getting STG

 ### Distributions

 We intend to package STG for major distributions.
-Currently we have packages as
+Currently we have packages as follows:
-follows:

 | *Distribution*   | *Package*                                             |
 | ---------------- | ----------------------------------------------------- |